NoxMar/noxcollections/README.rst

 dependencies and package using ``poetry install``)::
     poetry run tox

-To run those tools more granularly check the ``tox.ini`` file to check the names of the environments you wish to run.
+To run those tools more selectively check the ``tox.ini`` file to check the names of the environments you wish to run.

 .. _pytest: https://pytest.org/